1-877-929-7245

 Day 11 - Touring modern, cultural and historic Oslo

-Waking in the thriving historic and cultural city of Oslo, we head out with an expert guide on a three-hour walking tour after breakfast.
-Our explorations begin at the famous Oslo Opera House nearby.
-This distinctive all-white auditorium is designed to appear as if rising from the water like a glacier.
+With another full day ahead of us in the thriving historic and cultural city of Oslo, after breakfast, we set out with an expert guide on a 3-hour walking tour.
+Starting at the famous Oslo Opera House nearby, this distinctive all-white auditorium is designed to appear as if rising from the water like a glacier.
 Visitors are encouraged to walk on the building, weather permitting, to enjoy views across Oslofjord.

 We continue to the Akershus Fortress, a medieval castle with twin spires which glimmer through the winter snow.
-From here, we explore 'Kvadraturen', Oslo's oldest existing district.
-In this Renaissance town of King Christian IV of Denmark, a few 17th-century buildings remain and showcase the elegant history of the city.
+From here, we explore 'Kvadraturen' - Oslo's oldest existing district, the Renaissance town of King Christian IV of Denmark, where a few 17th-century buildings remain.

 Includes